andrewferrier/debugprint.nvim/README.md

-debugging a script or program, some prefer the use of the 'print' statement to trace the output during execution. `debugprint` allows quick insertion of appropriate 'print' statements based on the language being edited, including reference information such as file names, line numbers, a monotonic counter, and snippets of other lines to locate them quickly in output. `debugprint` can also output the values of variables.
+debugging a script or program, some prefer the use of the 'print' statement to trace the output during execution. `debugprint` allows quick insertion of appropriate 'print' statements based on the language being edited, including reference information to locate them quickly in output, as well as being able to output the values of variables.

 `debugprint` supports the following filetypes/programming languages out-of-the-box: